Abhilashup/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction

 # About the Project
 This is a machine learning model that is used to predict if a person has a heart disease or not.
-In this project, I have tried 3 models which are Random Forest Classification, Support Vector Machines and Logistic Resgression and I have chosen the best model among them based on the AUC Score and the model which had the best AUC score was Random Forest Classification which was around 0.92.
+In this project, I have tried 3 models which are Random Forest Classification, Support Vector Machines and Logistic Resgression and I have chosen the best model among them based on the AUC Score, Precision,Recall and F1 score and the model which had the best scores was Random Forest Classification.

 # Demo and Screenshots of the App